Salt Lake City Office

 This is the part that’s been causing the trouble, so pull it out and have a trash bag ready for disposal.
 You may need a putty knife to remove extra residue.

 Place your new wax ring over the flange and secure new tee bolts if you have them.
 If your old ones still do the job, go ahead and use those.

 Align toilet with tee bolt holes and press the toilet down on the new wax ring to create a tight seal.
 Center and level the toilet, then tighten the tee bolts.
 Reconnect the water valve and turn the water on.
 After the upper tank is full, give it a flush.
 Look for any leaks.

 If you’ve done what you’ve needed to do to stop the leaks, you are probably feeling pretty good about the state of your bathroom.
 Taking the next step of prevention could be the difference between doing this again in the future or not.

 Using caulk to surround the base of the toilet should not be considered a leak barrier, but rather a way to help secure the toilet to the floor.
 If you have worked to position the toilet properly and secured the tee bolts, caulking the base solidifies your work.
 Caulk also prevents water from other sources entering the area below the toilet and causing complications such as mold or unpleasant smells.
 Follow these simple steps to caulk the base of your toilet.

 A toilet leaking around the base can be an overwhelming home maintenance issue for anyone.
 Often the fix can be simple, but sometimes it requires some serious time and effort.

-The tips outlined here should be enough to get the job done, but when it’s time to turn it over to the professionals, know that you have great resources available at Whipple Plumbing.
+The tips outlined here should be enough to get the job done, but when it’s time to turn it over to the professionals, know that you have great resources available at Whipple Service Champions.
 Contact us today for any plumbing needs.